-All prices are pretax.
+All prices are pre-tax.
 Legal services are subject to both GST and PST.
 For items that cost less for singles, I’ll quote the singles prices in brackets beside the regular price.
-Also, I will reduce my legal costs by $50 per person or per couple for every client that purchases more than $1,000 in legal services from me within 30 days of me providing you with your legal documents.

 This package is intended to cover uncomplicated distributions where both spouses have essentially identical Wills that pay out to all heirs directly, except for younger children.
 It includes a discretionary trust for your children that protects them until an age or ages of your choice up to age 40 so they can either inherit at a set age or inherit in stages in the hopes that they will learn as they go.
 As blended family situations usually have added complications, most couples in blended families won’t qualify for the basic rate.

 - 1 Power of Attorney per spouse naming either a single person or multiple people who can act at the same time;

 - 1 Representation Agreement per spouse, which is a healthcare document appointment who can make those decisions during your incapacity and your instructions regarding those decisions.